It’s time for my Two Rode Together blu-ray review, another classic film, this one’s a western starring James Stewart.

 An interesting 12 minute look at Two Rode Together, plus a rather nice booklet makes for a rather good set of extras.

-Two Rode Together (1961) is available now on Blu-ray priced £13.10 from Amazon (as of date of review)
+Two Rode Together (1961) is available now on Blu-ray from Amazon.

 For those of you yet to see the film I’ll leave you with a little taster…